thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 {% include images-gallery.html imageCollection="adding-maps-widget-3" %}

 - A little further down, find the "Tooltip" section.
 Here we will configure the data that will be displayed in the tooltip when clicking on the building marker.
-  - Turn on the option "Use tooltip function";
+  - Turn on the "Use tooltip function" option;
   - Use the function provided in the documentation to display the selected building's image and its contact details.

 The tooltip function used in the example: